Superalgos/Superalgos/README.md

 ### Docker Installations

 Docker installations are another avenue that allows for an easy and clean installation of the Superalgos Platform.
-While a little more techincal than the packaged applications, it offers the ability to install the platform in a clean and isolated enviroment.
+While a little more technical than the packaged applications, it offers the ability to install the platform in a clean and isolated enviroment.

 You can find a walk through for docker installations in our [Docker Guide](Docker/README.md).